EliotKhachi/publicZk/202309152048/README.md

 # Cloud Principle of High Availability

-High availability in the cloud refers to an application being accessible from multiple [Availability Zones](https://github.com/EliotKhachi//publicZk/tree/main/202309120416).
+High availability in the cloud refers to a service being accessible despite local network, storage, or system failures.
+This is done by configuring your application to serve data/compute from multiple [Availability Zones](https://github.com/EliotKhachi//publicZk/tree/main/202309120416).

 ## Tags
 #cloud